1.6.8. About blockchain key types - how to choose the right one?¶

-In a perfect world, every user would use a hardware device, but it is also acceptable to use blockchain keys of other types, such as the default keystore.
+In a perfect world, every user would use a hardware device, but it is also acceptable to use blockchain keys of other types.
 That is agreeable especially for users with a limited set of access rights - for example if their tasks are limited only to creating but not sending or managing documents.
 If such a user would lose or misplace their blockchain key, you can just disable their blockchain key and they can register a new one.

 For users with very limited access rights, it might be acceptable to let them use only their username and password to log into the CargoX Platform.
 They can reset their password if they forget or lose it.